Copper

 Look out for signs: Pay attention if your water develops a metallic taste or leaves blue-green stains on fixtures ².

 Test your water: Have your well water tested by a certified laboratory ⁷.
-Following the recent wildfires, the state has offered free well testing and emergency drinking water to residents in affected areas like Mora County ⁶,⁹.
+Following the recent wildfires, the state has offered free well testing and emergency drinking water to residents in affected areas, such as Mora County⁶,⁹.

 Flush the tap: If water has been sitting in your pipes for several hours, run the cold water for 15 to 30 seconds before drinking or cooking to flush out the concentrated metals ⁸.